-However, as noted above, the organisation responsible for the management of SAR/Galileo is not a Party to the ICSPA.
-Therefore, the Cospas-Sarsat Council would need to enter into a specific agreement with the SAR/Galileo management organisation that:
+However, as noted above, the organisations responsible for the management of SAR/BDS and SAR/Galileo are not a Party to the ICSPA.
+Therefore, the Cospas-Sarsat Council would need to enter into a specific agreement with the SAR/BDS and SAR/Galileo management organisations that:

-- a. identifies the organisations responsible for the development, testing and operation of SAR/Galileo;
+- a. identifies the organisations responsible for the development, testing and operation of SAR/BDS and SAR/Galileo;

-- b. delineates the authorities and scope of responsibilities of these organisations in respect of the coordination of SAR/Galileo integration into the Cospas-Sarsat system; - c. defines the role, responsibilities, and authority of the Cospas-Sarsat Council and its subsidiary organs (i.e. Joint Committee, Experts Working Groups, etc.) in respect of the development and integration of SAR/Galileo into Cospas-Sarsat; and - d. defines the procedures for progressing operational, technical and management issues that impact upon MEOSAR development and integration into the Cospas-Sarsat System, including the documentation of decisions, recommendations and actions agreed between Cospas-Sarsat and SAR/Galileo.
+- b. delineates the authorities and scope of responsibilities of these organisations in respect of the coordination of SAR/BDS and SAR/Galileo integration into the Cospas-Sarsat system; - c. defines the role, responsibilities, and authority of the Cospas-Sarsat Council and its subsidiary organs (i.e. Joint Committee, Experts Working Groups, etc.) in respect of the development and integration of SAR/BDS and SAR/Galileo into Cospas-Sarsat; and - d. defines the procedures for progressing operational, technical and management issues that impact upon MEOSAR development and integration into the Cospas-Sarsat System, including the documentation of decisions, recommendations and actions agreed between Cospas-Sarsat and SAR/BDS, and between Cospas-Sarsat and SAR/Galileo.